 Unlike personal injury claims, workers’ compensation claims are under a “no-fault” system.
-In other words, fault is not even considered in a workers’ comp case.
+In other words, fault is not even considered in a workers’ compensation case.
 You cannot blame your employer for the accident, and vice versa.
 If you were injured at work, your injury costs should be covered.

-Filing Your Workers’ Comp Claim in Mableton
+Filing Your Workers’ Compensation Claim in Mableton

 Workers’ compensation claims in Mableton are handled by the Georgia State Board of Workers’ Compensation (SBWC).
 You can file your claim by completing a Form WC-14 and filing it with the SBWC.
 Then, you’ll need to send a copy of your claim to your employer and the insurance company that provides their workers’ compensation benefits.

 Depending on your case, this could be simple or incredibly complicated.
-Having a skilled workers’ comp lawyer in Mableton by your side could mean the difference between a rejected claim and getting the compensation you need to pay for your damages.
+Having a skilled workers’ compensation lawyer in Mableton by your side could mean the difference between a rejected claim and getting the compensation you need to pay for your damages.

 For a free legal consultation with a workers’ compensation lawyer serving Mableton, call 404-400-4000